Engine stalling problems can be hard to find and are often, sensor or temperature related.

-Finding the cause of the problem takes experienced troubleshooting skills.
+Finding the cause of the problem takes, experienced troubleshooting skills.
 Also, a working knowledge of your vehicle’s air, fuel, and electrical systems.
-Stalling problems of any kind are always a challenge to diagnose.
+Consequently, stalling problems of any kind, are always a challenge to diagnose.

-Any Of The Following Could Cause Or Contribute To Engine Stalling Problems:
+Any Of The Following Could Be Possible Causes Of, Engine Stalling Problems:

 A Bad (EGR) Valve

-An (EGR) valve that fails to close at idle is another common cause of stalling.
-If the (EGR) valve is stuck open or can’t seat because of carbon buildup under the valve.
+An (EGR) valve that fails to close at idle, is another common cause of stalling.
+Consequently, if the (EGR) valve is stuck open or can’t seat, because of carbon buildup under the valve.

-A faulty mass airflow sensor will cause problems similar to low compression or low vacuum.
-Consequently, It will also show symptoms similar to when your vehicle has; low fuel pressure from a faulty fuel pump.
+A faulty mass airflow (MAF) sensor will cause problems similar to, low compression or low vacuum.
+Consequently, it will also show symptoms similar to when your vehicle has; low fuel pressure from a faulty fuel pump.

-Here are some of the most common symptoms of a faulty mass airflow sensor;
+Here are some of the most common symptoms of, a faulty mass airflow (MAF) sensor;

 Low Fuel Pressure

 The first thing to check would be fuel pressure.
-Look up the specifications for the year and model of the vehicle, then connect a gauge to the fuel system.
+Look up the specifications for the year and model of the vehicle; then connect a gauge to the fuel system.
 Next measure the pressure with the key on, engine off, then again with the engine idling.
-Fuel pressure should be within specifications when the key on, then drop 4 to 6 psi once the engine starts.
+Fuel pressure should be within specifications, when the key is on; then drop 4 to 6 psi once the engine starts.

 If the idle air bypass circuit is clogged with dirt or fuel varnish; or the solenoid valve is sticking or broken; the engine may not get enough air to idle normally causing it to stall.
-Replacing the solenoid valve may then be the best course of action for this repair job; for information on such a part, details can be found on the product here – https://tameson.com/solenoid-valve-types.html.
+Replacing the solenoid valve may then be the best course of action for this repair job.

 Low Engine Compression